-Hina and Kingi's Hawaiian and Maori cultural mashup wedding #Wedding Porn#blue dress#hawaii#island#maui#multicultural#outdoor August 26 | Megan Finley meggyfin Yay for offbeat Maui weddings!
+Hina and Kingi's Hawaiian and Maori cultural mashup wedding #Wedding Porn#blue dress#hawaii#island#maui#multicultural#outdoor August 26 | Megan Finley Horowitz meggyfin Yay for offbeat Maui weddings!
 Hina and Kingi had one super colorful island wedding shot by Maui wedding photographer Joanna Tano.
 With Hina's family being from Hawaii and Kingi's family from New Zealand, this wedding is full of color, culture and love not to mention some awesome clothes!
 Check em out… Hina's beautiful blue dress was designed by her Hawaiian clothing line — Kealopiko.
 Hina tells me, "the print on my dress is the hinano blossom… These blossoms yield copious amounts of fragrant pollen that is considered an aphrodisiac by us Hawaiians."
 Geez, that dress itself is an aphrodisiac for ME!
 And Hina also gave me the whole scoop about what her husband Kingi is wearing… Yes, my handsome honey is from Aotearoa.
 Kingi's outfit is inspired by his native Maori culture.
 The cloak or 'korowai' is made by his grandmother.
 The cloak is made entirely in the traditional technique using modern materials and feathers.
 The 'taniko' belt and hat band is in the style of a traditional woven Maori design too. …The design itself is called "rau kumara" (kumara leaf) and is a repeating pattern representing abundance, alignment with nature and peace.
 Kingi choose to adorn himself in a contemporary Maori style, with equal recognition to his "taha maori" (Maori side) and European ancestry.
 The trousers and shirt were custom tailored using boutique linen and cotton sourced from Aotearoa.
 Related Post Miranda & Evan's redwood feel-good wedding In an effort to combine their love of the East Coast, local West Coast food and drink, and their mutual multicultural backgrounds, this pair ended...
 Read more The two also exchanged necklaces instead of rings.
 Those carved pendants are traditional in both cultures, Hawaiian and Maori.
 During the reception Hina danced a hula for Kingi.
 And their photographer Joanna Tano tells us that delicious Hawaiian food was served for dinner and for dessert, everyone enjoyed a jelato bar!
 Head over to Joanna's blog right now to see more BEAUTIFUL photos from this wedding.
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS How to make paper hearts on a string on the cheap and pretty NEXT Caitlin & Rob's Help!
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS How to make paper hearts on a string on the cheap and pretty NEXT Caitlin & Rob's Help!
 A Nom-Monster Ate Our Wedding!
 Show/Hide comments [ 11 ] Wow, what a good looking couple!
 It also doesn't hurt that they have huge smiles on their faces in every photo.
 Congrats to them.
 Reply An awesome blend of two hard out cultures.
 Congratulations, and awesome to see my first Maori wedding on here.
 Ka nui te aroha ki a korua.
 5 agree Reply kia ora to married life! what a fab looking pair.
 1 agrees Reply Ataahua!
 NgÄ mihi nui ki a kÅrua tahi Beautiful!
 Best wishes to you both 🙂 1 agrees Reply Thank you for featuring this wedding.
 It was such an honor to photograph them and their wedding day was really special and unique – Congrats to Hina & Kingi!
 Reply That dress is stunning!
 I love that color!!
 Reply What a gorgeous wedding and couple.
 Congratulations!
 Absolutely perfect island wedding.
 Reply These photos (and the ones on the blog) are absolutely stunning.
 I really like the idea of exchanging necklaces as well.
 My FH is part Hawaiian and so we'll be incorporating his culture by exchanging necklaces.
 He even proposed to me with a carved pendant.
 Congrats!
 May you both live long lives full of hope and prosperity.
 Reply This has to be one of the most amazing OBB weddings EVAH!!
 The couple looks stunning, and the symbolism and traditions they brought in are not only visually beautiful but make my heart all fuzzy too.
 1 agrees Reply Beautiful photos!
 I wonder what Kingi would have made of this t-shirt… too cheeky?
 Reply Beautiful!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.